Chrisch2410/RoboND-Rover-Project/README.md

 ## 4.2 Image Processing Pipeline

-From a highlevel, the image processing pipeline that will be required to process images aquired from the rover camera in order to produce rover driving angles and detect any golden rocks in the way will be as shown in below diagram.
+From a highlevel, the image processing pipeline that will be required to process images aquired from the rover camera in order to:

+* Produce rover driving angle.
+* Detect any golden rocks in the way
+* Update World Map to show Navigation map

+can be summrized as shown in below diagram.

 <p align="center"> <img src="./misc/pipeline.jpg"> </p>

-The next sections will discuss each function in the pipeline and show sample outputs from each.
+In the next sections I will discuss each stage function in the pipeline and show sample outputs from each.

 ## 4.3 Perspective Transform Function

-First function in the pipeline is the perspective trnasform function which will convert image seen by the rover camera into a top-view image that will be used to map the navigable area.
+First function in the pipeline is the perspective trnasform function which will convert image seen by the rover camera into a top-view image that will be used to map the navigable area, obistcale area, and golden rocks.
 Transformation calculation is done with help of the provided calibration grid image. coordinates of the grid square that is directly in front of the rover camera is taken as source:

 ```python
 src = np.float32([